ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

 * Create and explore a {{site.data.keyword.vmwaresolutions_short}} Shared instance in the {{site.data.keyword.Bluemix_notm}}.
 * Create a {{site.data.keyword.bpshort}} workspace in the {{site.data.keyword.Bluemix_notm}} to run Infrastructure as Code(IaC) based on Terraform.
-* Use {{site.data.keyword.bpshort}} to create a network, firewall, source network address translation (SNAT) rules, and deploy a virtual machine instance in VMware Virtual Data Center via a Terraform template.
+* Use {{site.data.keyword.bpshort}} to create a network, firewall, source network address translation (SNAT), destination network address translation (DNAT) rules, and deploy a virtual machine instance in VMware Virtual Data Center via a Terraform template.

 ## Services used
 {: #services}